cycloptux/GiselleBot-Documentation/docs/Fun And Games/auction.md

 The `--roles` parameter will restrict the ability to vote to users that have (at least one of) the defined role(s).
-The forward parameter will define more users that will receive the auction closure notification via DM (the author of the auction will always be notified).
+The forward parameter will define more users that will receive the auction closure notification via a DM (the author of the auction will always be notified).
 The final notification will also include a .csv containing the full bid history, for auditing purposes.